aiven/devportal/docs/tutorials/kafka-migration.rst

 ..
 Note::

   Once you start the replication flow, MirrorMaker 2 continuously checks for topics matching the regular expression defined.
-Therefore, if you create new topics matching the regex in the source cluster, they'll appear also in the target cluster.
+If you create new topics matching the regex in the source cluster, they'll appear also in the target cluster.

 .. _tutorial_kafka_migration_replication_flow_lag: